blevy115/first-ajax/README.md

   6. Type was "xhr" and the initiator was jquery

 Step 3
-  4. Response was teh text "Wow what a ride!
+  4. Response was the text "Wow what a ride!
 I came all the way from the server!"

+Step 4
+  3. HTTP status code is 500 (Internal Server Error)